- Get help

 Will Microsoft Teams and OneDrive replace SFU Vault?

-MS Teams (for faculty, staff, and graduate students) and OneDrive (for all SFU users) will be new services that serve as modern file sharing and collaboration platforms at SFU.
-These will be additional file sharing options alongside SFU Vault.
+We encourage you to explore MS Teams (for faculty, staff, and graduate students) and OneDrive (for all SFU users), which are new services that serve as modern file sharing and collaboration platforms at SFU.
+For more information, and steps on how to migrate files from SFU Vault, visit the page on SFU Vault migration.